mathew-horner/boyo/README.md

 boyo path/to/game.rom
 ```

 Note: boyo is **very much** work in progress.
-Running the emulator this way will not work very well.
+Running the emulator this way will not really work.

 ## Debugging